olcf/olcf-user-docs/systems/rhea_user_guide.rst

 Batch Queues on Rhea
 --------------------

-The compute nodes on Rhea are separated into two partitions, the default rhea and gpu partitions (see :ref:`compute-nodes` for details). and are available through a single batch queue: ``batch``.
+The compute nodes on Rhea are separated into two partitions the "Rhea partition" and the "GPU partition" as described in the :ref:`compute-nodes` section, and they are available through a single batch queue: ``batch``.
 The scheduling policies for the individual partitions are as follows:

 Rhea Partition Policy (default)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Jobs that do not specify a partition will run in the 512 node rhea partition.
+Jobs that do not specify a partition will run in the 512 node Rhea partition:

 +-----+----------------+------------+-------------------------------------------+